A Year In Review

 In 2013: The San Diego Jeep Club, a Facebook group, was organized.
 Our purpose was to create a group that interacts with two (2) quintessential rules;

 - Be a good-spirited owner of a Jeep vehicle.

 - Be kind, courteous, and respectful of others while leaving your pride and ego at the trailhead.

-For six (6) years, we were an uncomplicated off-road society with qualified instructors who taught folks (free of charge) brand-new to the Jeep experience how to safely enjoy their vehicles in the backcountry.
-Together, we actively promoted a pay-it-forward philosophy.
+For six (6) years, we headed up an uncomplicated off-road community with qualified instructors who taught folks (free of charge) new to the sport of off-roading to safely enjoy their vehicles in the backcountry.
+Collectively, we actively promoted a pay-it-forward philosophy.

 In 2019: Operation Overland was established with supporting military Veterans, First Responders, and their families in mind.
-In our nine (9) years of helping others, we came to recognize that we could do far more good as a legitimate and verifiable 501(c)(3) nonprofit organization in the State of California.
+In our previous years of encouraging others, we came to recognize that we could do far more good as a valid and verifiable 501(c)(3) nonprofit organization in the State of California.

-Our purpose is to develop a safe, responsible, and respectful social atmosphere where we can encourage folks to go out-of-doors for sound mental health while appreciating their lives in such a way that manifests newly recognized freedoms and self-determination coupled with a sense of adventure.
+In 2020: With 10 years of service under our belt, our purpose continues to be to develop a safe, reliable, and respectful social atmosphere where we can help to encourage folks to go out of doors for dependable mental health while acknowledging their participation in such a way that substantiates newly recognized freedoms and self-determination coupled with a sense of adventure.

 Here is a glimpse at our efforts in 2020…